LucCondeni/SQL-Portfolio/Video Game Sales/analysis.md

 * Other_Sales - Sales in the rest of the world (in millions)
 * Global_Sales - Total worldwide sales.

 Data covers unit sales in North America, Europe, and Japanese markets from 1976-2020.
 There are no game titles from 1978 or 1979.
+No significant data after 2016.

 ## Objectives: